Late yesterday night…

 [Skills: Assimilation Duel]

-Ryan was buzzing with excitement at the thought of seeing his status screen—but the moment his eyes landed on his name, his brain short-circuited.
+The young man was buzzing with excitement at the thought of seeing his status screen—but the moment his eyes landed on his name, his brain short-circuited.

 "Fuckfuckfuckfuckfuckfuckfuckfuckfuckfuckfuckfuck!!!"

 Staring back at him in the reflection was a blonde-haired young man with pale green eyes and a relatively smooth complexion.
-His features were unremarkable—painfully average.
-The kind of face that could vanish in a crowd.
+His features were unremarkably average.

 And it definitely wasn't his.

 The only thing remotely notable was the body—lean, well-built.
-But Ryan had no time to admire it.
+But 'Ryan' had no time to admire it.

 Panic was already surging in his chest like a rising tide, drowning out every rational thought.